Install Debian Bookworm with encrypted Root-on-ZFS

 $ sha256sum -c --ignore-missing SHA256SUMS

-Prepare a USB storage device as an installer using one of these two methods:
+Prepare a USB storage drive as an installer using one of these two methods:

 I now use Ventoy to setup a USB device to be a multiboot installer.
 Simply copy an iso to the device, reboot, and the auto-generated menu lists all the disk images available to boot.
 Read more